devhliu/wrt-project/radon_analytic/README.md

 ## General information

-This program performs analytic evaluations of classical Radon transforms in 3D (along 2D planes) of analytic functions whose prototype should be realized in "test_function.c".
+This program computes classical Radon transforms in 3D (along 2D planes) of analytic functions whose prototype should be realized in "test_function.c".

 File "test_function.c" contains a template of such realization.
 Note that only the function with name "test_function" will be used for computations.
 After realizaiton of your test function you have to compile the code so it can be used.